ansonfamps007/MovieRental/README.md

    ```bash
    ./gradlew test
 ```
-### Further Improvement Suggestions
+### New Enhancements
-* Replace the static MovieDAO with a database-backed implementation
+* Replace the static MovieDAO and CustomerDAO with a database-backed implementation along with proper normalization
 * DAO Layer Test Cases - TODO
 * Controller Layer Test Cases - TODO
 * Currently, only service layer test cases are added to test the main functionality of the application
+* Implement logging with appropriate levels for improved debugging and monitoring